piyush123-jain/application-pizaa/README.md

 npm run watch

-after you complete all this given step
+after you complete all this given step<br> hit on your browser <br>
+'localhost:3100'